jvde-github/AIS-catcher/README.md

 | ais_vessel_static | vessel static data from type 5, 19 | VS on/off |
 | ais_property | specific key/value pairs with link to message  | fill with keys specified in the table ais_keys |

-Hope this is sufficient to get you experimenting.
+I hope this is sufficient to get you experimenting!

 ## Portable travel version for Android available [here](https://github.com/jvde-github/AIS-catcher-for-Android).